Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## The many battles to actually ship it

 The shared library `libsf_error_state`'s contents are fairly simple, but how does one actually ship a shared library within a Python package like SciPy?
-Even now, we've yet to find any prior examples of a Python package that contains an internal shared library.
+When we started out, we weren't even aware of any Python packages that contain an internal shared library.
 The process for creating and using shared libraries depends on the operating system and compiler toolchain.
 SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific computing tools and the greatest challenge turned out to be getting things to work on each of them.
 Several times, just as we thought everything was finally working, another quirk would pop up that needed to be addressed.

 ### Path troubles

 The initial challenge was finding the right invocations to give to the [Meson build system](https://mesonbuild.com/) used by SciPy.[^8] Extension modules are configured in the `meson.build` files spread across SciPy's source tree and we needed to figure out how to set up a shared library and link it into each of the special function ufunc extension modules.
 Irwin and I begin working on this independently, comparing notes as we went.

 The first hiccup is that the following invocations were working on Irwin's Mac.